Procurement: Measuring performance

 The Chartered Institute of Procurement & Supply (CIPS) promotes a model of "five rights", which it suggests are "a traditional formula expressing the basic objectives of procurement and the general criteria by which procurement performance is measured", namely that goods and services purchased should be of the 'right quality', in the 'right quantity', delivered to the 'right place' at the 'right time' and obtained at the 'right price'.
 CIPS has in the past also offered an alternative listing of the five rights as "buy[ing] goods or services of the right quality, in the right quantity, from the right source, at the right time and at the right price.
 'Right source' is added as a sixth right in CIPS' 2018 publication, Contract Administration.

-Delivery on savings goals is an important part of the procurement function, but this objective is generally seen as value generation rather than cost reduction.
+Delivery on a savings target or goal is an important part of the procurement function, but this objective is generally seen as form of value generation rather than cost reduction.
 CIPS also notes that securing savings is "one measure of purchasing performance", but argues that savings should only be used as a measure of performance where they are "a reflection of the [organisation]'s ... expectations of the purchasing and supply management function".
 CIPS distinguishes between "savings", which can reduce budgets, and "cost avoidance", which "attempts to thwart price increases and to keep within budget".
 Examples of savings as a beneficial outcome include: